fight233/DThouse_cxd/documentation20/en/07.advanced-features/docs.md

 select * from meters where ts > {last_timestamp} and current > 10;
 ```

 However, how to choose `last_timestamp` has become a new problem.
-Because, on the one hand, the time of data generation (the data timestamp) and the time of data writing are generally not the same, and sometimes the deviation is still very large; On the other hand, the time when the data of different meters arrive at TDengine will also vary.
+Because, on the one hand, the time of data generation (the data timestamp) and the time of data writing are generally not the same, and sometimes the deviation is still very large; On the other hand, the time when the data of different meters arrive at DThouse will also vary.
 Therefore, if we use the timestamp of the data from the slowest meter as `last_timestamp` in the query, we may repeatedly read the data of other meters; If the timestamp of the fastest meter is used, the data of other meters may be missed.

-The subscription function of TDengine provides a thorough solution to the above problem.
+The subscription function of DThouse provides a thorough solution to the above problem.

 First, use `taos_subscribe` to create a subscription: